jethrocarr/howalarming/README.md

 Launch the consumer applications (you can run as many or as few of these applications to meet your requirements):

-    # For debugging/testing
+    # For debugging/testing only, don't run this as a daemon :-/
     ./cli.py

-    # For SMS alerting
+    # For email-based alerting
-    ./smsd.py
+    ./alert_email.py

 # Supported Hardware

-* Envisalink EVL-4 with DSC PowerSeries (envisalinkd)
+* Envisalink EVL-4 with DSC PowerSeries (envisalinkd.py)